slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to «pivot» career?

+> *'People pivot combining two skills.
+E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.'*

+> *'Jobs are like clothes.
+There is no "wrong job".
+There are jobs which fit now.'*

 Cultivate a relevant skill stack.
 Capitalism rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix.

 - use the transportable skills that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills.